NCAR/geocat-ncomp/INSTALLATION.md

     pip install .

-If you are using a conda environment as described above, this command should work as-is.
-However, if you have chosen to use a different Python binary and have installed dependencies elsewhere, you may need to set certain environment variables (`CFLAGS`, `CPPFLAGS`, or `LDFLAGS`) in order for the `setup.py` script to find all of the necessary dependency packages.
-Due to the potentially complicated nature of the build process, we strongly recommend using Conda to configure your build environment.
+For compatibility purposes, we strongly recommend using Conda to configure your build environment as described above.

 ### Testing a GeoCAT-ncomp build

-A GeoCAT-ncomp build can be tested from the root directory of the source code repository using the following command:
+A GeoCAT-ncomp build can be tested from the root directory of the source code repository using the following command (Explicit installation of the
+[pytest](https://docs.pytest.org/en/stable/) package may be required):

     pytest test